How to Grow Garlic Start To Finish In 10 Easy Steps

 Step #6.
 Water as Needed

-Once you see plants you will want to start tending your garlic until harvest.
-This means watering as needed and weeding when necessary.
 If you have not done so yet, remove the fencing or other protection.
 This will help make harvesting easier.
-Don’t worry about your chickens at this point, they will leave your garlic alone once it is too big for them to bother with it.
+If you have chickens nearby, don’t worry about them damaging your plants; they will leave your garlic alone once it is too big for them to bother with it.

 garlic growing in a raised bed mulch with straw